marrus-sh/Kyrie/Specification/Model.md

 ###  Block:

 A KyrieScript **Block** represents a block of text.
-It is an Object with three properties:
+It is an Object with four properties:

 + The **context**, which must be an Identifier with a type of _**setting**_ or _**character**_